On derived equivalence for Abuaf flop: mutation of non-commutative crepant resolutions and spherical twists: Introduction

 \begin{thm}[= Theorem \ref{multimutationtwist}] The autoequivalence $\nu_{W'}$ of $\D(\modu \Lambda_{\mathrm{U}, 1})$ corresponds to a spherical twist

 under the identification $\RHom_Y(\Tilt_{\mathrm{U}, 1}, -) : \D(Y) \xrightarrow{\sim} \D(\modu \Lambda_{\mathrm{U}, 1})$. \end{thm}

-Donovan and Wemyss proved that, in the case of $3$-fold flops, a composition of \textbf{two} IW mutation functors corresponds to a spherical like twist \cite{DW16}.
+Donovan and Wemyss proved that, in the case of $3$-fold flops, a composition of \textbf{two} IW mutation functors corresponds to a spherical-like twist \cite{DW16}.
 In the case of Mukai flops, the author observed that a composition of \textbf{many} IW mutation functors corresponds to a P-twist \cite{H17a}.

-The author expects that we can observe these ``multi-mutation=twist" results for any higher dimensional crepant resolutions.
-The above theorem provides a ``multi-mutation=twist" result for the Abuaf flop.
-In Appendix \ref{appendix c}, we prove a ``multi-mutation=twist" result for the toric NCCR of a cyclic quotient singularity as another instance for this principle.
+The theorem above provides a new example of this phenomenon for the Abuaf flop.